fulfilling potential, one girl at a time

 “My first Holy Child memory is when I was four years old.
 My family visited the school when my sister was applying.
 Ms. Bush walked right up to me and said, ‘Oh, are you coming too?’
 It felt like she knew me.” - Crislaurys Torres, CMS ‘14

 Crislaurys Torres and her family came to the Cornelia Connelly Center nearly a decade ago when oldest daughter Sonia applied to join the CMS Class of 2007.
-Since then, three of the Torres sisters have graduated from CMS, including Crislaurys who is now a senior in high school at Notre Dame School.
+Since then, three of the Torres sisters have graduated from CMS, including Crislaurys who is now a first year college student at Manhattanville College.

 All five Torres children, along with parents Jose and Sonia, entered the Holy Child community when Sonia began in the fall of 2003; three years later next oldest sister Genesis started her journey through the program.
 While every family is welcomed, CCC Director Heather Raftery notes that a unique pact is also made with each girl.
 “We promise every student, if you have the ability and the desire, we will find a way – a way to get you to the best high school for you, a way to get you to college.
 Making that agreement is inspiring each girl to be her best self.”

 That promise can be tough to believe for one student, let alone a girl with three sisters.
 When Sonia started high school at Notre Dame School, Genesis felt it was too good to be true.
 “Holy Child had already given me and my family so much.
 I felt like my going to Catholic high school was out of reach because of the financial aspect.
 I didn’t want to go back to public school, but if it had to happen, I was ready to do it.”